milo1000/min-java/README.md

 	/pl.skifosoft.minprotocol Java library implementation

 	/
 	Example.java             Simple send/receive example
-	SerialInterface.java COM port interface implemented using jSerialCom library
+	SerialInterface.java     COM port interface implemented using jSerialCom library SerialPortException.java Custom runtime exception thrown by SerialInterface

-SerialInterface.java is NOT part of library, it's an example how to implement interface for communication with serial port, but can be used "as is" in your own project.
+SerialInterface.java is NOT part of the library, it's an example how to implement interface for communication with serial port, but can be used "as is" in your own project.
 This one uses https://github.com/Fazecast/jSerialComm which I highly recommend, but one can choose any other implementation for that purpose.